OktayRasimov/OktayRasimov/README.md

 <br>
 <p align="center">
   <br>
- 🌱 I’m currently learning Supabase and Node.js+ecosystem
+  🌱 I’m currently learning the weird parts of React and node.js + ecosystem
   <br>
   🚀 Pushing to be a Professional MERN dev
   <br>